 Phase II: Movement – change investigator’s physical location on the board, pick up clue tokens and trade

-Phase III: Arkham Encounters – complete an encounter if investigator is at location
+Phase III: Arkham Encounters – complete an encounter if the investigator is at location

-Phase IV: Other World – complete an encounter if investigator is at the Other World
+Phase IV: Other World – complete an encounter if the investigator is at the Other World

 Phase V: Mythos – when bad things happen and monsters get spawned